eclipse-archived/orion.client/contributing_github.md

 	Longer description here if necessary
 ```
-3. With your commit message properly formatted, all thats left is to push the commit to your repo
+3. With your commit message properly formatted, all that's left is to push the commit to your repo
 and press the create pull request button.
 Thats it!